cunarist/eslint-config-clean-typescript/README.md

 ## Installation

-This guide assumes that you're inside your project directory with `package.json`.
-Also, you should have `.eslintrc.js` or similar in your project folder, by following the exact steps introduced in the [`eslint` docs](https://eslint.org/docs/latest/use/getting-started) and [`typescript-eslint` docs](https://typescript-eslint.io/getting-started/).
+This guide assumes that you're inside your Node project directory [with `package.json`](https://docs.npmjs.com/cli/v8/commands/npm-init).

+Additionally, this configuration relies on [`eslint`](https://github.com/eslint/eslint) and [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint).
+You should have `.eslintrc.js` or similar in your project folder, by following the exact steps introduced in the [`eslint` docs](https://eslint.org/docs/latest/use/getting-started) and [`typescript-eslint` docs](https://typescript-eslint.io/getting-started/).

-Once the prerequsites are ready, install this configuration.
+Once the prerequisites are ready, install this configuration.

 ```bash
 npm install --save-dev eslint-config-clean-typescript